 The PCC holds simple financial instruments (investments (cash) and borrowings), which is reflected in the scope of this Note to the Accounts.
-Two new temporary loans amounting to £8m were taken out with Kirklees Council (£3m) and Gwent Borough Council (£5m) during March 2023.
-The loan to Kirklees will be repaid in April 2023 and the Gwent Loan will be repaid in May 2023.
-Additional long term borrowing amounting to £10m was made with the Public Works Loan Board (PWLB) in December 2022, which will be repaid in December 2025.
+Two temporary loans amounting to £10m were taken out with West Yorkshire Fire & Rescue Service (£5m) and Wokingham Borough Council (£5m) during March 2024, both loans will be settled in April 2024.
+Additional long term borrowing amounting to £30m was made with the Public Works Loan Board (PWLB) in 2023/24, £10m with a 3yr maturity, £10m with 5yr maturity and £10m with 6.5yr maturity. £5m of previous long term PWLB loan had matured during 2023/24.